it-blaster/uploadable-behavior/README.md

 ## Notes

-Remember that this behavior handles uploaded files (moves them and sets columns' values) and does nothing more.
-So:
-- if you don't have a view transformer or overridden getters that convert string file paths to `File` objects, set `null` to the `data_class` option of form fields;
+- If you don't have a view transformer or overridden getters that convert string file paths to `File` objects, set `null` to the `data_class` option of form fields.
-- if you want to have a way to delete uploaded files, do it yourself;
+- The behavior doesn't erase column's value if gets `NULL`.
+If you want to do it, pass the `FALSE` value.